 He also champions Oil and Water, praising its visual appeal and the way it can be performed in a variety of settings.

 Four red and four white Tic-Tacs are mixed inside the box by a spectator.
-Without looking, the magician removes four candies—miraculously, they’re all one color, while the remaining four in the box are the opposite.
+Without looking, the magician removes four candies—miraculously, they’re all one color.

 Steve highlights how these tricks turn remote performances into something special, with 'Oil and Water' standing out as particularly innovative.